beyse/NodeEditor/CONTRIBUTING.md

 ## Reporting Issues

 When reporting issues, please include code that reproduces the issue and whenever possible, an image that demonstrates the issue.
-Please upload images to GitLab, not to third-party file hosting sites.
+Please upload images to GitHub, not to third-party file hosting sites.
 If necessary, add the image to a zip or tar archive.

 The best reproductions are self-contained scripts with minimal dependencies.
-If you are using a framework, try to replicate the issue just using PyQt-Node-Editor.
+If you are using a framework, try to replicate the issue just using ExecutionNodeEditor.

 ### Provide details

 - What did you do?
 - What did you expect to happen?
 - What actually happened?
-- What versions of PyQt-Node-Editor and Python are you using?
+- What versions of ExecutionNodeEditor and Python are you using?